The many health benefits of cinnamon and honey make them necessary for your diet.

 Types Of Cinnamon

-The two most widely known types of cinnamon are – Ceylon and cassia.
+The two most widely known types of cinnamon trees are – Ceylon and cassia.
 One major difference between the two is that Ceylon cinnamon comes from Sri Lanka and Madagascar, while cassia comes from China and Indonesia.

-Ceylon cinnamon emanates a very strong smell whereas cassia is less sweet and delicate.
+Ceylon cinnamon emanates a very strong aroma, whereas cassia is less sweet and delicate.
 In terms of safety, the Ceylon variety seems to have the upper hand.
 Cinnamon contains a compound called coumarin, which was found to cause liver toxicity in certain cases (8).
 Ceylon cinnamon contains the least amount of coumarin, with the content being 0.017 grams/kg.
 Cassia cinnamon has 0.31 grams/kg.

 Though cassia cinnamon is largely studied for its benefits, it is the Ceylon variety which, according to scientists, is safer in higher doses (9).

 So, how do you differentiate between the two?
 Ceylon cinnamon is lighter in color; it tastes lighter and is less spicy.
 Cassia is darker; it has more fibrous looking layers and is usually spicy.
 And, by the way, it is hard to find Ceylon cinnamon in the market.
 Also, it is expensive.